About TLS/SSL Oversubscription

 Click Table View of Connection Events.

 The following example shows adding the SSL Actual Action, SSL Flow Error, SSL Flow Flags, SSL Flow Messages, SSL Policy, and SSL Rule columns to the table of connection events.
+(Look in the Disabled Columns section of the dialog box.)

 The columns are added in the order discussed in Connection and Security Intelligence Event Fields.